3 Tips to Avoid Unwanted Aches and Pain from Holiday Stress

 Purposeful movement, even something as simple as a brisk walk, can help break the cycle of stress in your body.
 Engaging in simple activities like jumping jacks, push ups, or even dancing in your living room can elevate your heart rate just enough to signal the end of the fight or flight response.

 While the three essential tips outlined above can be highly effective in managing holiday stress, they may not be suitable for everyone, especially if you’re dealing with pain or injury.
 If you’re feeling overwhelmed by stress and physical pain this time of year, consider reaching out to a qualified specialist for guidance.

 See if you could qualify for a free discovery visit with a specialist by clicking HERE.

-Carrie Jose, Physical Therapist and Pilates expert, owns CJ Physical Therapy & Pilates in Portsmouth, NH.
-To get a free copy of her guide to taking care of back pain – click here.
+Dr. Carrie Jose, Physical Therapist and Pilates expert, owns CJ Physical Therapy & Pilates in Portsmouth and writes for Seacoast Media Group.
+To get in touch, email her at [email protected].